onlive/ruby_git_hooks/README.md

 ### It Says It's Not Installed

 Sometimes you can get an error saying that ruby_git_hooks isn't installed when you try a git operation.
-Please see bin/onlive_git_hooks for a big chunk of useful diagnostic info you may want when debugging this problem.

 Simple stuff to try: